auditassistant/json-context/README.md

 The idea is it works in a similar way to your database (well depends on the database), using a update whole object at once (i.e. row/document based) aproach.
 Any changes that come off our database can be streamed straight in and it will figure out what local objects and fields to update, and notify that the object has been changed.

+It's mostly a wrapper around [JSON Query](https://github.com/mmckegg/json-query) adding the ability to build contexts with JSON queries and stream changes.

 It is intended to be used in conjunction with [Realtime Templates](https://github.com/mmckegg/realtime-templates) however can be used standalone if that's what you're into.

-It's mostly a wrapper around [JSON Query](https://github.com/mmckegg/json-query) and [JSON Change Filter](https://github.com/mmckegg/json-change-filter) making it easy to get up and running with object change streams and hook up to data on both the server and client.

 ## Installation